giantswarm/releases/aws/v12.7.1/README.md

 # :zap: Giant Swarm Release v12.7.1 for AWS :zap:

-This release fixes an issue that causes ImagePullback errors when new nodes are coming ready.
+This release fixes an issue that causes `ImagePullBackOff` errors when new nodes are becoming ready.

 ## Change details